 With effective treatment, you can get well again relatively quickly, and integrate your new, healthier habits with a positive self-image.

-Counselling for anorexia nervosa in London
+Where can I get counselling for anorexia nervosa in London?